 Soccer formations use 3 numbers representing, the defense, midfield, and forward line.
 Some soccer formations may use up to 5 numbers.
 The numbers should always add up to ten which is the number of outfield players in a team.
 The goalkeeper is not included in formations as their position on the field remains the same.

-Examples of how formations can be described by numbers are 4-2-2, 4-3-3, 3-5-2 or 4-5-1; however, some of them have been given names too such as the 'diamond’ and ‘Christmas tree' formations.
+Examples of formations are 4-4-2, 4-3-3, 3-5-2 or 4-5-1; some of these have names such as ‘diamond’ and ‘Christmas tree’.
 The diamond is a rather complex 4-1-2-1-2 formation, and the Christmas tree is 4-3-2-1.

 The shape of a Christmas tree goes from wide at the bottom to narrow at the top.
 The diamond shape goes from a wide defense to a compact middle.

 Early soccer lineups are unrecognizable to us, in our modern day.
 In the early days of soccer the emphasis was on scoring as many goals as you could.
 The concept of trying to stop your opponents scoring hadn’t become a tactic till later.
 A typical formation for a soccer team back then would be 2-2-6, 1-2-7, or even 1-1-8.

 The first formation which gave any thought to a defensive strategy was the pyramid.
 It had players line up in a 2-3-5 formation.
 Many teams before the 1930’s used this formation.
 The most noteworthy being the Uruguayan international team.
 They won the Olympic Games soccer tournaments in 1924 and 1928, and the first ever FIFA World Cup in 1930.